NREL/HPC/docs/Documentation/Development/Languages/r.md

 R is most commonly used via an interactive shell.
 To do this on Eagle, first request an interactive compute node ([see running interactive jobs on Eagle](../../Systems/Eagle/interactive_jobs.md)) using the srun command.
 Alternatively, R can be used through Europa running Jupyterhub.
 For more details, see [Jupyterhub](../Jupyter/jupyterhub.md).

 Anaconda R is our actively supported distribution on Eagle.
-For specific examples of working with R in the Anaconda framework, see the [Anaconda Documentation website](https://docs.anaconda.com/anaconda/user-guide/tasks/use-r-language/).
+For more information about using R in the Anaconda framework, see [Using R language with Anaconda](https://docs.anaconda.com/free/anaconda/packages/using-r-language/).

 Once on a compute node, R environments can be accessed through the conda module (see [environment modules on the Eagle System](../../Systems/Eagle/modules.md) for general instructions on using modules).
 To avoid possible conflicts, remove any Intel compiler modules before loading R. One way to do this is via the following: